True or False? In Exercises 5–8, determine whether the statement ... | Channels for Pearson+

 Central Limit Theorem

-The Central Limit Theorem states that, as the sample size increases, the distribution of the sample means will approach a normal distribution, regardless of the shape of the population distribution.
-This theorem is fundamental in statistics because it allows for the use of normal probability techniques for inference, even when the original data is not normally distributed.
+The Central Limit Theorem states that as the sample size increases, the distribution of the sample means approaches a normal distribution, regardless of the shape of the population distribution.
+This theorem is fundamental in statistics as it allows for the use of normal probability techniques for inference, even when the original data is not normally distributed.

 Recommended video: